coosto/redex/README.md

 ## What problem does Redex solve?

 When running your applications in the cloud, you can easily scale up your app by running multiple instances of it.
-Now lets assume your application uses Redis to cache some frequently accessed resources or uses its pub/sub features to send events around.
+Now let's assume your application uses Redis to cache some frequently accessed resources or uses its pub/sub features to send events around.
 What happens when you scale up your application?
-If you use Redis as a sidecar container to your app, by scaling up your app, you will have standalone instances of Redis running, that is very difficult to manage.
+If you use Redis as a sidecar container to your app, by scaling up your app, you will have standalone instances of Redis running, which is very difficult to manage.
 Whenever you invalidate a cache entry, you probably want to invalidate it in all instances.
 Whenever you publish an event, you most likely want that event being published in all instances.
 You might also want your writes to be immediately available in all instances.
 What if you use atomic increments/decrements?
 How can you perform atomic operations across the cluster?

-The easiest solution is to run a single instance of Redis, so that all instances of your app communicate with that single Redis instance, but then you will lose the fast-access and low-latency benefits of running Redis as a sidecar container, and also this single instance of Redis will become a bottleneck and a single point of failure, preventing scalability and high-availabality of your service.
+The easiest solution is to run a single instance of Redis so that all instances of your app communicate with that single Redis instance, but then you will lose the fast-access and low-latency benefits of running Redis as a sidecar container, and also this single instance of Redis will become a bottleneck and a single point of failure, preventing scalability and high-availability of your service.

-You might also think of setting up a [Redis Cluster](https://redis.io/topics/cluster-tutorial), but it has its own drawbacks.
+You might also think of setting up a [Redis Cluster](https://redis.io/topics/cluster-tutorial), but it has its drawbacks.
 It is difficult to setup, and it needs at least 3 master nodes to work as expected, and 3 slaves for high-availability.
-Furthurmore, it is mainly designed for partitioning/sharding data sets that don't fit in a single instance or for write intensive use cases where a single instance can not handle all the writes, but in most cases we don't need partitioning, what we need is replication.
+Furthermore, it is mainly designed for partitioning/sharding data sets that don't fit in a single instance or for write-intensive use cases where a single instance can not handle all the writes, but in most cases, we don't need partitioning, what we need is replication.

-The official solution to have a replicated cluster of Redis nodes is [Redis Sentinel](https://redis.io/topics/sentinel), but it also has its own problems.
+The official solution to have a replicated cluster of Redis nodes is [Redis Sentinel](https://redis.io/topics/sentinel), but it also has its downsides.
 You need at least 3 Sentinel instances for a robust deployment, you need Sentinel support in your clients, you need to do lots of tweaks and scripting to get it to work in dynamic cluster environments like Kubernetes, and there is no guarantee that acknowledged writes are retained during failures, since Redis uses asynchronous replication.